 Always remember that a bull flag is a trading pattern.
 These flags may show up many times in a bear market.

-You have to look at the broader picture.
+Look at the broader picture.
 Ask yourself, what is the trend of the market before the bull flag formation appeared.

-You should only consider the bullish flag if the trend is up to avoid a false breakout.
+You should only consider the bullish flag if the trend line is up to avoid a false breakout.

 When to enter?

 Bull flag trading is a method of trading that usually requires experience when deciding when to take entries at the breakout.
-The trading entries are often decision from possible high to low-risk entries.
+The trading entries are often decision from high to low-risk entries.

 There are three possible entries you can take when trading a bull flag.